 Effective for annual periods commencing on or after January 1, 2019, this new standard eliminates the classification of leases as either operating or finance leases and introduces a single lessee accounting model which requires the lessee to recognize assets and liabilities for all leases with a term of longer than 12 months.

-The Company is currently assessing the impact of these new accounting standards on its consolidated financial statements.
+The Company is currently evaluating the impact the standard is expected to have on its financial statements.